Sex ed is everyone’s right.

 That’s why we created Girl2Girl,

-a sex ed program just for LGB+ teen girls.
+a sex ed program just for teen girls who are into girls.

 There has been a lot of compelling research showing how effective text messages can be at improving healthy behaviors but one or two texts don’t do the trick – more are needed to fully discuss important issues.

 That’s why we send about 6-10 messages a day for about 8 weeks.
 This may seem like a lot – but for the average teen girl who sends and receives about 40 messages per day – navigating day-to-day life while receiving many message per day is not uncommon.
 Ultimately, we want to make sure our program has a significant impact on young people’s health.

 As long as you have an unlimited text messaging plan, your time in the program costs absolutely nothing!